MicrosoftDocs/dataexplorer-docs/data-explorer/bcdr-overview.md

 ### Active-Active configuration

 This configuration is identical to the **Always-on** configuration described above, but only involves two paired Azure regions.
 Dual ingestion, processing and curation need to be configured.
 Users are routed to the nearest region.
-The cluster SKU typically is the same across regions in this configuration.
+The cluster SKU is the same across regions.

 :::image type="content" source="media/bcdr/active-active.png" alt-text="Active-active configuration":::